nplayfair/np_css/README.md

 # NP_CSS

 Minimal CSS library for use as a base in projects.
-Class names are similar to bootstrap and the structure of this project was inspired by Tania Rascia's [primitive-ui](https://taniarascia.github.io/primitive).
+Class names are similar to bootstrap and the structure of this project was inspired by Tania Rascia's [Primitive](https://github.com/taniarascia/primitive) framework.

 ## Building
 Clone the repository, run `npm install` and then `npm run sass` to watch the project.